Symphony No. 13 (Shostakovich): IV. Fears

+V. Career

-While this movement opens with a pastoral duet by flutes over a B♭ pedal bass, giving the musical effect of sunshine after a storm, it is an ironic attack on bureaucrats, touching on cynical self-interest and robotic unanimity while also a tribute to genuine creativity.
+While this movement opens with a pastoral duet by flutes over a B♭ pedal bass, giving the musical effect of sunshine after a storm, it is an ironic attack on bureaucrats, touching on cynical self-interest and robotic unanimity — and is also a tribute to genuine creativity.
 The soloist comes onto equal terms with the chorus, with sarcastic commentary provided by the bassoon and other wind instruments, as well as rude squeaking from the trumpets.
 It also relies more than the other movements on purely orchestral passages as links between vocal statements.

 Instrumentation

-The symphony calls for a bass soloist, bass chorus, and an orchestra with the following instrumentation.
+The symphony calls for a bass soloist, bass chorus and an orchestra with the following instrumentation.